zencomputersystems/beesuiteDocs/docs/source/administration.rst

 3. Delete

-Click the delete icon to remove unwanted announcement.
+Click on the delete icon to remove unwanted announcement.

 Leave Setup